London training contract

 The application process

-Recruitment for our London training contracts usually takes place in August.
+Recruitment for our London training contracts usually takes place in July and August.
 If you're shortlisted, you'll be invited to one of our assessment days during which we’ll get to know each other.

 If you’re successful following the assessment day, your training contract will start two years later.